jbawt/tweeter/README.md

 This is a project that I built during my time at lighthouse labs.

 ### functionality
-You can use the single page application to create tweets and have them render on the page without refreshing the browser.
+You can use this single page application to create tweets and have them render on the page without refreshing the browser.
 The avatar and the _**Write** a new tweet_ button are both animated as well as the toggle behaviour for the tweet submission form.
 The _**Write** a new tweet_ button toggles the new tweet forms visibility using jQuery's slideToggle method.
 The bouncing and spin animations were both done using css.